 - Spending too much time alone

-Though Bull Terriers do have loving and outgoing temperaments, they also have a lot of pent up energy, stress, and anxiety, especially as puppies.
+Though Bull Terriers have loving and outgoing temperaments, they also have a lot of pent-up energy, stress, and anxiety, especially as puppies.

-Because Bull Terriers need so much affection and companionship from their owners, they can become extremely stressed out or anxious when their owners leave, say for work, or a day of golf.
+Because Bull Terriers need so much affection and companionship from their owners, so they can become extremely stressed out or anxious when their owners leave for work or a day of golf.

 When they spend too much time alone, they can develop aggressive tendencies.

-This is just one of the many reasons that Bull Terriers are not recommended for everyone – because they require a great deal of time and affection to develop into well-mannered adults.
+This is just one of the many reasons Bull Terriers are not recommended for everyone – because they require much time and affection to develop into well-mannered adults.